zogzog/cubicweb/doc/book/en/tutorials/advanced/part05_ui-advanced.rst

 Now, as it's a photos web-site, I would like to have a photo of mine as background...
 After some trials I won't detail here, I've found a working recipe explained `here`_.
-All I've to do is to override some stuff of the default CubiWeb user interface to apply it as explained.
+All I've to do is to override some stuff of the default CubicWeb user interface to apply it as explained.

 The first thing to to get the ``<img/>`` tag as first element after the